chengyi-chris/HIBP-IPFE/README.md

    python3 HIBP-IPFE.py
    ```

-To execute the cost of scheme for 500 times: we add `cal_time() ` in each scheme, you can perform which operations or algorithm for simple test.
+To execute the time cost of scheme for 500 times: we add `cal_time() ` in each algorithm, you can perform which operations or algorithm for simple test.

 ## Test performance